pressreader/pr-ios-sdk/README.md

 ```

 ## API
-You can explore the features of the PRSDK through the [PressReader SDK - API](/doc/API.md)
+Explore the features of the PRSDK through the [PressReader SDK - API](/doc/API.md)

+## Configuration
+Explore the ways to configure PRSDK to meet your needs through the [PressReader SDK - Configuration](/doc/Configuration.md)

 ## Demo App